rheam97/Horiseon/README.md

 You are required to submit the following for review:

 * The URL of the deployed application: https://rheam97.github.io/Horiseon/

-* The URL of the GitHub repository.
-Give the repository a unique name and include a professional README describing the project
 ```
 - - -
 © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.